AlejandroGiner/Lux-in-Tenebris/README.md

 (Finished) - Carpathia has received 68 new provinces, an increase of 219% from 31 to 99.
 Dev increased by 91%, from 246 to 470.

-(Planned) - Pontic Steppe has received 45 new provinces, an increase of 196% from 23 to 68.
+(Finished) - Pontic Steppe has received 45 new provinces, an increase of 196% from 23 to 68.
 Dev increased by 47%, from 199 to 293.

-(Planned) - Urals has received 11 new provinces, an increase of 30% from 36 to 47.
+(WIP) - Urals has received 11 new provinces, an increase of 30% from 36 to 47.
 Dev decreased by 1%, from 254 to 250.